 - Semi skeg-supported

 Skeg-supported rudders are structurally one of the most reliable and robust constructions, but they are less efficient than a balanced rudder performance-wise.
-Balanced rudders pivot around their vertical center and give less drag in the water and higher maneuverability at the cost of being a more vulnerable construction.
+Balanced rudders pivot around their vertical center, giving less drag in the water and higher maneuverability at the cost of being a more vulnerable construction.